 I owe the idea for this recipe to Edward Espe Brown’s wonderful Tassajara Cookbook.
 These Lemon Cardamom Scones are super simple to make.
 You can get them to the table in 30 minutes start to finish, and your kitchen will be filled with glorious scents as they bake!
-These scones are a great accompaniment to soups, but if you’re looking for a sweet breakfast scone, just add 1 tablespoon more sugar and you’ll have a deliciously easy sweet treat to rustle up for the morning.
+These scones are a great accompaniment to soups, but if you’re looking for a sweet scone, just add 1 tablespoon more sugar and you’ll have a deliciously easy sweet treat.

 Ann's Tips and Tricks

 In step 3, you can mix the butter into the flour by pulsing them together in a food processor if you have one.

 You can make these with 100% whole wheat pastry flour, but you will get a drier textured scone.
 For a low fiber diet, use 100% unbleached all-purpose flour.